 A continuation of CISC 365/3.0.
 Lower bound theory.
 Average-case analysis of algorithms.
 Approximation algorithms.
 Probabilistic algorithms.
 Parallel algorithms.

-There are no learning outcomes defined for this course.
+There are currently no learning outcomes defined for CISC 466.

 CLO | Supports PLO(s) |